A Story on Mental Toughness

 We Must Have Self-Discipline

-Secondly, we need self-discipline so that we can focus on our goal even in the face of challenges.
+Secondly, we need self-discipline so that we can focus on our goals even in the face of challenges.

 We Must Have Strong Motivation And Willpower